Roosevelt High School

 Course Selection Process: As simple as 1-2-3

-1. Review: your course history; you want to ensure selection of courses to meet your graduation requirements.
+1. Review your course history.
+You want to ensure selection of courses to meet your graduation requirements.

 Please note:

-• ELL/ML students – Contact Ms. Pewitt (jmpewitt@seattleschools.org) if you have program questions.
+• ELL/ML students – Contact Ms. Pewitt jmpewitt@seattleschools.org if you have program questions.
 For general course questions for ELL/ML students, contact your future Roosevelt counselor.

 Still need help?